 High intensity interval training - what is hiit?

-What is HIIT?
+What Is HIIT?

 Think: 40 seconds of squat jumps, 20 seconds of rest, repeat.

-20-minute full-body HIIT workout (no equipment)
+Here’s a 20-minute full-body HIIT workout you can try anywhere:

 Time: 20 minutes total